scribeGriff/angular_examples/README.md

 Looking at examples of using Dart with Angular.

+Show Stoppers (23 Aug 2013)

+- Unable to get @NgComponent to inject a template
+- Filters have not yet been implemented

 ### Issues, Notes and Questions: ###

 - I don't see the 'done' class being applied in TODO example.